shakes76/PatternAnalysis-2023/recognition/README.md

  - PyTorch 2.0.1
  - Matplotlib 3.7.1

-## Implementation
+## Implementation and Reproducability
 This model forllows the architecture proposed in the paper.
 It consists of 3 perciever blocks each consisting of a singular head cross attention module and 4 self attention modules with 8 heads each.
 A batch size of 32 was used with BCELoss criteron as this is a binary classification problem.
 The adam optimiser was used instead of the LAMB optimiser proposed in the model.

 HyperParameters:
-    LATENT_DIM = 32
+ -  LATENT_DIM = 32
-    LATENT_EMB = 64
+ -  LATENT_EMB = 128
-    latent_layers = 4
+ -  latent_layers = 4
-    latent_heads = 8
+ -  latent_heads = 8
-    classifier_out = 16
+ -  classifier_out = 16
-    batch_size = 32
+ -  batch_size = 32
-    epochs = 60
+ -  epochs = 60
-    depth=3
+ -  depth=3
-    learning_rate = 0.005
+ -  learning_rate = 0.005

-To train your model run the file train.py with your desired hyperparameters
+To train your model run the file train.py with your desired hyperparameters or instantiate a new model with
+ -  ADNI_Transformer(depth, LATENT_DIM, LATENT_EMB, latent_layers, latent_heads, classifier_out, batch_size)

 ### Data Processing
 The ADNI dataset has already been split into adequate test and train folders by the teaching team.
-The datasets have both AD (has alzheimers) and ND (no alzheimers).
+The datasets have both AD (has alzheimers) and ND (no alzheimers) labels.
 I used pytorch to load the data into a dataloeader with a batch size of 32.
 Transformations were applied to the data including cropping images from 240x256 to 240x240 as well as converting to black and white.
-The data was also normalised with the caluclated values being a mean of 0.1232 and std 0.2308.
+The data was also normalised to a mean of 0 and an STD of 1.

+The data split is 80% train and 20% test.
+Validation sets were not used in training this model as the dataset is already small for a transformer and data leakage is a prominent issue as singular people have multiple MRI scans in the dataset.
+As the data was already supplied preprocessed by the teaching team there was no way to identify which brain belonged to which person and avoid the data leakage.
+The test set was used to find the accuracy after each epoch.
+Doing this in no way interferes with the training process or any hyperparameters of the model.

 Example Brains:
 Note, matplotlib automatically adds contrast colour when displaying image as the image dimention is only 1